-- Read APIC ID for a local APIC Code running on a logical processor can execute a MOV instruction to read the processor's local APIC ID register (see Section 9.4.6, "Local APIC ID").
+- Read APIC ID for a local APIC Code running on a logical processor can read APIC ID in one of two ways depending on the local APIC unit is operating in x2APIC mode (see Intel® 64 Architecture x2APIC Specification)or in xAPIC mode: - If the local APIC unit supports x2APIC and is operating in x2APIC mode, 32bit APIC ID can be read by executing a RDMSR instruction to read the processor's x2APIC ID register.
+This method is equivalent to executing CPUID leaf 0BH described below. - If the local APIC unit is operating in xAPIC mode, 8-bit APIC ID can be read by executing a MOV instruction to read the processor's local APIC ID register (see Section 9.4.6, "Local APIC ID").
 This is the ID to use for directing physical destination mode interrupts to the processor. - Read ACPI or MP table As part of the MP initialization protocol, the BIOS creates an ACPI table and an MP table.
 These tables are defined in the Multiprocessor Specification Version 1.4 and provide software with a list of the processors in the system and their local APIC IDs.
-The format of the ACPI table is derived from the ACPI specification, which is an industry standard power management and platform configuration specification for MP systems. - Read Initial APIC ID An APIC ID is assigned to a logical processor during power up and is called the initial APIC ID.
-This is the APIC ID reported by CPUID.1:EBX[31:24] and may be different from the current value read from the local APIC.
-Use the initial APIC ID to determine the topological relationship between logical processors.
+The format of the ACPI table is derived from the ACPI specification, which is an industry standard power management and platform configuration specification for MP systems.

+Read Initial APIC ID (If the process does not support CPUID leaf 0BH) - An APIC ID is assigned to a logical processor during power up.
+This is the initial APIC ID reported by CPUID.1:EBX[31:24] and may be different from the current value read from the local APIC.
+The initial APIC ID can be used to determine the topological relationship between logical processors for multi-processor systems that do not support CPUID leaf 0BH.

-Bits in the initial APIC ID can be interpreted using several bit masks.
+Bits in the 8-bit initial APIC ID can be interpreted using several bit masks.
 Each bit mask can be used to extract an identifier to represent a hierarchical level of the multi-threading resource topology in an MP system (See Section 7.10.1, "Hierarchical Mapping of Shared Resources").
 The initial APIC ID may consist of up to four bit-fields.
 In a non-clustered MP system, the field consists of up to three bit fields.